vanhoangkha/Networking-fundamentals/Day29_OSPF_Part3.md

 - The OSPF LSDB is made up of LSAs
 - There are 11 types of LSA but there are only 3 you should be aware of for the CCNA:
     - Type 1 (Router LSA)
-    - Type 2 (Network LSA)
+    - Type 2 (Mạng LSA)
     - Type 5 (AS External LSA)

 TYPE 1 (Router LSA)

-- Every OSPF ROUTER generates this type of LSA
+- Every OSPF Router generates this type of LSA
-- It identifies the ROUTER using it’s ROUTER ID
+- It identifies the Router using it’s Router ID
-- It also lists NETWORKS attached to the ROUTER’s OSPF-Activated INTERFACES
+- It also lists NETWORKS attached to the Router’s OSPF-Activated INTERFACES

-TYPE 2 (Network LSA)
+TYPE 2 (Mạng LSA)

-- Generated by the DR of EACH “multi-access” NETWORK (ie: the BROADCAST network type)
+- Generated by the DR of EACH “multi-Access” Mạng (ie: the Broadcast Mạng type)
-- Lists the ROUTERS which are attached to the multi-access NETWORK
+- Lists the ROUTERS which are attached to the multi-Access Mạng

 TYPE 5 (AS-External LSA)